kikendopalo/my_study_projects/2CNF_solver/README.md

 a function called `sat_assignment`.
 This function also takes one argument (string) and returns an associative array (dictionary) with the satifying assignment (e.g., `{ 'p': True, 'q': False, 'r': True }`) or `None`, if the 2-CNF is not satisfiable.

-**Warning:** the automatic tests run several iterations of your functions, with different CNFs.
-If you use global variables, please make sure that their values from previous iterations do not make the next one work incorrectly.

-### Practical Info

-The preferable way to submit the assignment is via GitHub classroom, [invite link](https://classroom.github.com/a/AlaSr1mN), see also [course webpage](https://homepage.mi-ras.ru/~sk/lehre/dm_hse/) for details.
-After submitting, you shall see the results of automated testing, which will be used for grading.
-As a fallback, it is also possible to submit via email to <sk@mi-ras.ru>.
-The same address may be used for asking questions.

-The deadline is **October 12, 2024** anywhere-on-Earth, and it is **strict**.
-If you know you will not be able to finish the task before the deadline, please inform **in advance**.

-**Cheating will not be tolerated.**
-The notion of cheating here includes, besides usage of other students' code, also the following: (1) altering the test file `boolean_test.py` (removing tests which fail etc); (2) hardcoding the correct results for given tests.
-Any detected case of cheating will result in unchangable mark of 0 points for HW 1.